MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/curves/arcs.md

 ![](arcs-images/tangentarctangentcircle.png "The tangent arc circle between the two lines")

 The curve that is added to the contour does not touch either of the points specified in the `ArcTo` method.
-It consists of a straight line from the current point to the first tangent point, and an arc that ends at the second tangent point:
+It consists of a straight line from the current point to the first tangent point, and an arc that ends at the second tangent point, shown here in red:

 ![](arcs-images/tangentarchighlight.png "The highlighted tangent arc between the two lines")